UNESCO: New World Information and Communication Order

 UNESCO has been the centre of controversy in the past, particularly in its relationships with the United States, the United Kingdom, Singapore and the former Soviet Union.
 During the 1970s and 1980s, UNESCO's support for a "New World Information and Communication Order" and its MacBride report calling for democratization of the media and more egalitarian access to information was condemned in these countries as attempts to curb freedom of the press.
 UNESCO was perceived as a platform for communists and Third World dictators to attack the West, in contrast to accusations made by the USSR in the late 1940s and early 1950s.
 In 1984, the United States withheld its contributions and withdrew from the organization in protest, followed by the United Kingdom in 1985.
 Singapore withdrew also at the end of 1985, citing rising membership fees.
 Following a change of government in 1997, the UK rejoined.
 The United States rejoined in 2003, followed by Singapore on 8 October 2007.

+China

+UNESCO has been criticized as being used by the People's Republic of China to present a Chinese Communist Party version of history and to dilute the contributions of ethnic minorities in China such as Uyghurs and Tibetans.